India–Turkey relations: 2025

-In May 2025, a diplomatic rift between India and Turkey erupted after Operation Sindoor, in which Turkey reportedly supplied over three hundred and fifty drones and two military operatives to Pakistan during its conflict with India, sparking public outrage across India.
+In May 2025, a diplomatic rift between India and Turkey erupted after Operation Sindoor, in which Turkey reportedly supplied over 350 drones and 2 military operatives to Pakistan during its conflict with India, sparking public outrage across India.
 In response, Indian citizens, celebrities, and businesses launched widespread economic boycotts, especially targeting tourism-major travel platforms that reported a 60% drop in bookings to Turkey and a 250% surge in cancellations, while industry bodies such as the Travel Agents Association of India ceased promoting Turkish destinations.
 This backlash strained broader economic and diplomatic ties, with Indian traders shunning Turkish goods and universities like Jawaharlal Nehru University suspending academic partnerships.
 However, contrary to what Indian media outlets claimed, Indians made up for less than 1% of Turkey's foreign visitors, a small share.

 Amid the tensions, the protocol division of India's Ministry of External Affairs (MEA) postponed the credentials ceremony for the newly appointed Turkish ambassador to India which was scheduled for 15 May 2025.
 The MEA announced that the ceremony had been deferred citing "scheduling issues."
 Additionally, India revoked security clearance for the Turkish firm Çelebi Aviation Holding.
-India’s aviation regulator, the Bureau of Civil Aviation Security (BCAS), suspended Çelebi’s security clearance indefinitely on May 15, citing safety concerns over its presence in secure airside areas.
+India’s aviation regulator, the Bureau of Civil Aviation Security (BCAS), suspended Çelebi’s security clearance indefinitely on 15 May, citing safety concerns over its presence in secure airside areas.
 The revocation erased nearly $200 million in shareholder value and slashed a third of the Turkish company’s global revenue.
-Shares of Çelebi Hava Servisi AS plunged 20% over two trading sessions, dropping 222 points to 2,002 lira on May 16.
+Shares of Çelebi Hava Servisi AS plunged 20% over two trading sessions, dropping 222 points to 2,002 lira on 16 May.

 Contrary to the sporadic tensions between both countries, economic ties continued to grow.
 India has a trade surplus over Turkey that benefits India more than Turkey.
-Ideologically both countries share many similarities with conservative-populist governments.
+Ideologically, both countries share many similarities with conservative-populist governments.
 Both India and Turkey has cordial ties with Trump administration, the Gulf countries, and Russia; and both countries continues to face terrorism within their borders.
 In addition, Turkey has shown interest to join BRICS; Turkey will need approval from India to officially join.
 India has asked both China and Turkey to use their influence on Pakistan to end the latter's support for cross-border terrorism in Indian soil.

 In October, India did not attend the Turkish Republic Day celebrations hosted by the Turkish Embassy in New Delhi.
 The decision was reportedly influenced by Ankara’s support for Pakistan during the May Conflict.

-In November, Boeing had to reportedly work out a new alternate supply route after Turkey tried to block the supply of Apache helicopters to India by refusing to allow the cargo aircraft transporting the helicopters through its airspace.
+In November, Boeing had to reportedly work out a new alternative supply route after Turkey tried to block the supply of Apache helicopters to India by refusing to allow the cargo aircraft transporting the helicopters through its airspace.